Bernhard-Steindl/AppliedDeeplearning/3_deliver/README.md

 The application is wrapped into a docker container which contains everything required to run the example.

+Some steps to pack everything in the right folder and test the application:
 ```
 apt update
 apt install python3 python3-pip